Report a Hacker Here and Learn How to File a Police Report

 Canadian Centre for Cyber Security

-If you’re based in Canada, then you can contact the Canadian Centre for Cyber Security.
+You can contact the Canadian Centre for Cyber Security if you’re based in Canada.
 The centre provides resources for reporting various online scams and abuses.
-They also provide you with a point of contact for serious cases of cybercrime.
+They also provide you with a point of contact for serious cybercrime cases.

 Reporting Cybercrime in Australia